-Enter the height of the cyclist into the calculator to determine the ideal weight for cycling; this calculator can also evaluate the height, given the ideal weight is known.
+Enter the height of the cyclist into the calculator to determine a height-based estimate of “ideal” weight for cycling; this calculator can also evaluate the height, given the estimated ideal weight is known.

 Ideal Cycling Weight Formula